D067659/tpmc_documentation/user_guide/user_guide.md

 *Click on the switch next to "In protected mode" to make the fields editable.*

-We now see a number of fields that can or have to be filled according to the API call.
+We now see a number of fields to be filled in order to specify General Information about the API as well as how a call to this API must be performed in order to get the desired result for the associated function considering the specified function parameters.

 **Belongs to Function** is the Function that the API implements and can deliver a value for.
 Use the dropdown menu to select an existing Function.

 **API Name** is the name and unique identifier of the API.

-**Priority** specifies which API is used first for this Function.
+**Priority** specifies which order the APIs are used to evaluate this function (until one API call is successful).
 There are four different types of priority values: Preferred, High, Medium, Low.
-Preferred is the highest priority and can only be set onced.
+Preferred is the highest priority and can only be set once and is always assigned to exactly one API per Function.
 If set a second time, the former preferred API's priority will be downgraded.
+The preferred API determines which function fields are marked as required, i.e. must be specified when using this function, namely those fields that are required to apply this API.

-**Placeholders** are links to other values, namely Fields of the corresponding Function or results of other Functions.
-The Placeholder can be used in other parts of the API definition like Headers, Parameters or Body.
+**Placeholders** are Placeholders for other values, namely Fields of the corresponding Function or results of other Functions.
+The Placeholder can be used in other parts of the API definition: Parameters, response path or request body.
 You can use the Placeholders by inserting "§id§" where "id" is the id of the Placeholder.
-The string gets then replaced by the value of the placeholder i.e. field.
+When an API is called, at first the placeholders are evaluated and afterwards this string gets then replaced by the evaluated value of the placeholder with the certain id..
+The exact value of a placeholder is only known when the function is invoked, e.g. because it depends on inputs specified by the user.
 You can *click the "Add a new placeholder", bin and "Delete all Placeholders" buttons to add and remove Placeholders.*

 <br/>
 <kbd>